th1j5/ouroboros.rocks/content/en/blog/news/20201219-congestion-avoidance.md

 The graph above shows the bandwidth -- as captured on the congested 100Mbit Ethernet link --, separated for each traffic flow, from the same pcap capture as in my previous post.
-A flow can be identified by a <destination address, endpoint ID> pair, and since the destination is all the same, I could filter out the flows by simply selecting them based on the (64-bit) endpoint identifier.
+A flow can be identified by a (destination address, endpoint ID)-pair, and since the destination is all the same, I could filter out the flows by simply selecting them based on the (64-bit) endpoint identifier.